thunderbird2009/book_rmn/ch3_auction_and_cost_tracking.md

 1. **Expensive Objective Function**: Each weight evaluation requires simulating auctions over 7-30 days of logs (millions of requests), which can take 30 minutes to several hours.
 BO minimizes the number of evaluations needed by building a surrogate model (Gaussian Process) that predicts objective values, allowing intelligent exploration vs. exploitation trade-offs.

-2. **Low Dimensionality**: Weight tuning typically involves 3-5 parameters (¦Á, ¦Â, ¦Ã, ¦Ä), which is the sweet spot for BO.
+2. **Low Dimensionality**: Weight tuning typically involves 3-5 parameters (ï¿½ï¿½, ï¿½ï¿½, ï¿½ï¿½, ï¿½ï¿½), which is the sweet spot for BO.
 BO works well up to ~10-20 dimensions, unlike neural architecture search which requires specialized methods.

-3. **Smooth Objective Surface**: Platform revenue and engagement metrics are smooth, continuous functions of the weights¡ªsmall weight changes lead to small metric changes.
+3. **Smooth Objective Surface**: Platform revenue and engagement metrics are smooth, continuous functions of the weightsï¿½ï¿½small weight changes lead to small metric changes.
 Gaussian Processes model this smoothness effectively, unlike tree-based methods which assume piecewise constant functions.

-4. **Constraint Handling**: BO naturally handles constraints like ¦Á + ¦Â + ¦Ã = 1.0 through constrained acquisition functions (Expected Improvement with constraints) or by parameterizing the search space (e.g., search only ¦Á, ¦Â and set ¦Ã = 1 - ¦Á - ¦Â).
+4. **Constraint Handling**: BO naturally handles constraints like ï¿½ï¿½ + ï¿½ï¿½ + ï¿½ï¿½ = 1.0 through constrained acquisition functions (Expected Improvement with constraints) or by parameterizing the search space (e.g., search only ï¿½ï¿½, ï¿½ï¿½ and set ï¿½ï¿½ = 1 - ï¿½ï¿½ - ï¿½ï¿½).

 5. **Noise Tolerance**: Counterfactual estimates (IPS) have inherent variance due to sampling and propensity estimation errors.
 BO's probabilistic framework accounts for this noise, unlike grid search which treats all measurements as deterministic.